Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/20-sec-instant-replay.md

 ![20-sec-instant-replay.png](/extensions/20-sec-instant-replay/images/20-sec-instant-replay.png)

 Also, make sure to check all `Sub-Actions` that they are pointing at your OBS scenes, filters and sound files.
->I plan on making video showing how to set this up from the start to the end
+>I plan on making video showing how to set this up from the start to the end {.is-info}

 ## Resources
 All resources can be found [>here<](https://mega.nz/folder/VkVU1BaB#QE00zkIprD6HkOvdHS7rxQ)!

 ## Configuration
-To get timings right with my example action use these settings for Dynamic Delay plugin:
+To get timings right with my example action use these settings for `Dynamic Delay` plugin:

 Duration: 20s

 Fast Forward: 1000%

 Fast Backward: -1000%

 Fast Forward OBS hotkey: CTRL+NUM3

 Fast Backwards OBS hotkey: CTRL+NUM1